Links on Android Authority may earn us a commission. Learn more.

 We have Android app lists for many, many topics.
 After all, people use their Android devices for a ton of different things.
 Many of these apps are pretty mainstream, while others are very niche.
 These niche apps work exceptionally well, but only for the few people who actually need them.

 Anybody can write a list of weird apps that do nothing.
-This list pays an ode to the wonderful niche apps that actually work really well if you ever needed them.
-We may do another volume of apps like these once we come across about ten more in our adventures.
-You can submit ideas in the comments too.
+This list pays an ode to the wonderful niche apps that actually work really well should you find yourself in a position to actually use one.
+We fully intend to do multiple volumes of these to continue to show off some of the Play Store’s more unusual apps.

 With all that out of the way: Here are some fun, niche, weird apps for Android that are actually pretty good.